sf034149/neeo-sdk-docker/README.md

 docker build -t neeo/node-sdk .

-and use as base images for your device using the neeo-device container.
+inside your docker directory where Dockerfile is located and use as base images for your device using the neeo-device container.